 One big mistake I’ve made with oca is planting them in exposed positions.
 The foliage will grow in windy places but not to the size you’ll get if they’re in a more sheltered spot.
 I think the size of the foliage in autumn is essential too.
 Oca only begins growing tubers once we approach the autumn equinox, and the days begin to shorten.
 The foliage helps pump nutrients into the forming tubers, and in cases where my plants have been small, the tubers are small too.
 It’s an observation rather than scientific study, but that’s my two cents.

-In other places, you’ll want to aim for mid-December, and no matter where you are, mid-November is the absolute earliest time to harvest.
 Wait as long as you can, but if you see little tubers forming on the stems feel free to pick them off.
 They’ll be damaged by frosts anyway, and you’ll get a little taste before the real harvest.
 You’ll also see tiny tubers forming in areas where the stem touches the ground when you are ready to dig your harvest.
 If you have a mild winter, these tubers and any left in the ground can survive and regrow again next year.

 To dig up the tubers, gently lift the plant with a fork.
 The tubers grow close to the surface so you shouldn’t need to dig too much.
 Expect to get up to fifty tubers in sizes ranging from marbles to pinecones in optimal conditions.
 The tubers cling to the plant on long white roots, and most will come out that way.
 Smaller ones might break off, and it’s worth rummaging around in the soil for them.
 They’re like potatoes in that way and each little tuber may grow into a new plant next year.

-Oca stores well in the fridge or a cool place.
-Save some of the best ones to grow again next year, repeating these same growing instructions.
+Lastly, don’t forget to save some of the best oca tubers to grow again next year, repeating these same growing instructions.
 Though the tubers are sometimes expensive to purchase, once you have them growing, you should never need to buy them again.
 Unlike me!